sjrahimian/virtual.forest.mind/note-my-thoughts-on-note-taking.md

 1. Do you currently use note-taking software, and why do you want to change?
    * Replace OneNote (and be free)
-     * It is one well-rounded note-taking application and the primary reason I'm still on Windows, while I'd prefer to switch Linux (needs to be platform independent).
+     * It is one well-rounded note-taking application and the primary reason I'm still on Windows, so my note-taking tools need to be OS independent.
      * Using OneNote allowed me to preserve that familiar "notebook" structure, which is great for lectures, with the added benefit of drawing, pictures & OCR, search, attaching files, and formatting all in the same application.
+       * While it would hard to replicate many of the features, OneNote essentially is a wrapper that included everything in one neat application.
+I'll have to use multiple tools or custom scripts, but the end result should be the same.
    * Proprietary format
      * What happens if the software is discontinued?
      * Hard to share outside raw files.